Try Out Our NEW Disneyland Ticket Calculator!

 Petals Pool Bar

-.
 Although there aren’t any food items on the menu, you will find a sizeable selection of alcoholic beverages as well as booze-free drinks like smoothies and lemonade.
-Plus, with ping pong tables available, Petals is well worth a visit even if you aren’t going for a swim.
+Plus, with ping pong tables available, the Petals poolside bar is well worth a visit even if you aren’t going for a swim.
 Groovy, baby!

 Disney Pop Century Hotel Pools

 Walt Disney chose to build in Central Florida because of its warm weather all year long.
-So, it’s no surprise that each Disney World hotel has at least a couple of pools for guests to enjoy.
-Pop Century has three refreshing pools to choose from, each themed after a different decade celebrated at this Disney pop culture resort.
+So, it’s no surprise that each Walt Disney World hotel has at least a couple of pools for guests to enjoy.
+Disney’s Pop Century Resort has three refreshing pools to choose from, each themed after a different decade celebrated at this Disney resort.
 Best of all, complimentary towels are provided at each pool, so you’ll never need to worry about schlepping yours from your hotel room.

-Located behind Classic Hall, the Hippy Dippy Pool is the Pop Century Hotel’s feature pool.
+Located behind Classic Hall, the flower-shaped Hippy Dippy Pool is the Pop Century hotel’s feature pool.
 Inspired by the laidback vibes of the 1960s, this colorful pool puts the “power” in flower power with water jets shaped like daisies.
-A kiddie pool is also available.
+A kiddie pool is also available for little ones to splash around in.

-Other Recreation at the Walt Disney World Pop Century Resort
+Other Recreation at the Disney’s Pop Century Resort

-While Disney World moderate and deluxe resorts offer a slew of activities to keep you busy even when you’re not in the parks, along with a more wallet-friendly price tag, value resorts like Pop Century also have a streamlined menu of recreational offerings to choose from.
+While Walt Disney World moderate and deluxe resorts offer a slew of activities to keep you busy even when you’re not in a theme park, along with a more wallet-friendly price tag, value resorts like Disney’s Pop Century Resort also have a streamlined menu of recreational offerings to choose from.

-One of our favorite free things to do at Walt Disney World is to go watch Disney Movies Under the Stars at the resorts.
-Pop Century’s moonlit movie screenings take place near the Hippy Dippy Pool and are wholesome fun for kids and adults alike.
+One of our favorite free things to do at Walt Disney World is to go watch Movies Under the Stars at the Disney resorts.
+Pop Century’s moonlit movie screenings take place near the Hippy Dippy Pool deck and are wholesome family-friendly fun for kids and adults alike.

-Young guests staying at Pop Century will also love monkeying around on the hotel’s playground in the 1970s area or trying their luck in the Fast Forward Arcade.
-Or, for adults looking for a way to stay fit while at Disney World, there is also a mile-long jogging path that loops around the Disney Pop Century Resort.
+Young guests staying at Disney’s Pop Century Resort will also love monkeying around on the hotel’s playground in the 1970s area or trying their luck in the Fast Forward Arcade.
+Or, for adults looking for a way to stay fit while at Disney World, there is also a mile-long jogging path that loops around the resort.

 Pop Century Resort Disney Merchandise Locations

-Everything POP isn’t just Pop Century’s quick-service restaurant, it’s also home to the resort’s merchandise outlet.
-Whether you’re on the hunt for a special souvenir or searching for a replacement for something you left at home, this one-stop shop has it all.
-Located in Classic Hall next to the Disney bus stop, it’s a convenient pit stop whether you’re on your way to the parks or returning at the end of the day.
+Everything POP Shopping & Dining isn’t just Pop Century’s quick-service restaurant, it’s also home to the Disney resort’s merchandise location.
+Whether you’re on the hunt for a special souvenir or searching for a replacement for something you left at home, this one-stop gift shop has it all.
+Located in Classic Hall next to the Disney bus stop, it’s a convenient pit stop whether you’re on your way to a theme park or returning at the end of the day.

-Guests staying at Pop Century and other Disney World resort hotels are able to use a variety of complimentary Disney transportation offerings.
-Buses to the theme parks and Disney Springs pick up outside of Classic Hall.
+Guests staying at Pop Century and other Walt Disney World resort hotels are able to use a variety of complimentary Disney transportation offerings.
+Buses to the Disney Parks, water parks and Disney Springs pick up outside of Classic Hall.

-However, with its soaring aerial views and spacious gondolas, our favorite way to get around when staying at Pop Century is the Disney Skyliner.
+However, with its soaring aerial views and spacious gondolas, our favorite way to get around when staying at Disney’s Pop Century Resort is the Disney Skyliner.
 Pop Century shares a Skyliner station on Generation Gap Bridge with another value resort, Disney’s Art of Animation.
 Once onboard at the Pop Century Skyliner station, you’ll be whisked away to Disney’s Caribbean Beach Resort, with the choice to continue to either Disney’s Hollywood Studios or Epcot, as well as the Riviera Resort.
+Sadly, the Disney Skyliner doesn’t connect to Magic Kingdom, Animal Kingdom or Disney Springs, so be prepared to take the bus when heading to either of these farther theme parks or the popular shopping district.

 Disney Pop Century Resort FAQs